 2. September Garden Chores: Lawn Care

-Now is the time to reseed bare places, aerate compacted places, and add an inch layer of compost to the lawn.
+Now is the time to reseed bare places, aerate compacted areas, and add an inch layer of compost to the lawn.

 Suggested time to add a layer of compost: mid-September and again mid-October to early November.

-On the final mow, be sure to lower the mower blades to 3″ instead of 3.5″.
+Lower the mower blades to 3″ instead of 3.5″ on the final mow.
 Leave your lawn clippings unless you’ve had to wait too long to cut, and the grass clippings are matted down, then remove and compost.

 Consider adding clover to your lawn as it helps with nitrogen fixation, helps push out unwanted weeds, doesn’t get over 4-8″ tall, and grows well with grass.
 For more information on clover, read here.